dydxprotocol/solo/README.md

 ### Vulnerability Disclosure Policy

-The disclosure of security vulnerabilities helps us ensure the security and privacy of our users.
+The disclosure of security vulnerabilities helps us ensure the security of our users.

 **How to report a security vulnerability?**

-If you believe you’ve found a security vulnerability in one of our contracts or platforms please send it to us by emailing [contact@dydx.exchange](mailto:contact@dydx.exchange).
+If you believe you’ve found a security vulnerability in one of our contracts or platforms, send it to us by emailing [security@dydx.exchange](mailto:security@dydx.exchange).
 Please include the following details with your report:

 * Description of the location and potential impact of the vulnerability;

 * A detailed description of the steps required to reproduce the vulnerability

+**Scope**

+Any vulnerability not previously disclosed by us or our independent auditors in their reports

 **Guidelines**